 Introduction to Motion Detection

 Customizable motion detection and motion alerts are some of the best features of your Stick Up Cam.
-The Ring App lets you determine both the range and sensitivity of your Cam's motion detection.
+The Ring app lets you determine both the range and sensitivity of your Ring Cam's motion detection.
 You can also set the frequency of motion alerts.

 Setting Motion Zones and Motion Range

 - To set the motion zones that your Stick Up Cam will capture, simply tap the zones you would like to cover.

 - Use the motion range slider to set the range your Stick Up Cam will cover.
 Your Stick Up Cam can detect motion as far away as 30 feet.